Trebor-Huang/vscode-btex/README.md

 ![Demo](demo/demo.gif)

-Use the "Compile bTeX to HTML" command in the command palette to start.
+Use the "Compile and preview bTeX" command in the command palette to start.
 The rendered content will update on save.
+The "Export bTeX to PDF/printer" command will open a browser with a printing dialog.
+After you choose a suitable configuration, you can either print or export to PDF.

 ## Features

 - [X] Syntax highlights.
 (Needs more testing)
 - [X] Compiles the bTeX file and show the preview on save.
+- [X] Exports the result to PDF or printer.

 ## Requirements